tomasmuller/openshift-neo4jtemplate/POST.md

 Hmmm that's interesting!
 Heroku doesn't have a place for persistent data across Heroku's dynos.
 (they are ephemeral, [as said by James Ward here](http://stackoverflow.com/questions/7952324/heroku-worker-dyno-produces-file-how-to-read-it-from-web-dyno).)

-9. You must have to export the following variable into your system:
+9. You must have to export the following variable into your system (just a path to store Neo4j data):

   export OPENSHIFT_DATA_DIR=/some/dir/related/to/your/project/maybe

 10. Start jetty with:

   `mvn -P localhost jetty:run`

+11. Commit the changes, and then push, by running:

+  `git commit -a -m "Neo4j template running on OpenShift."` `git push`

-And have fun with Neo4j!
+And have fun with Neo4j in OpenShift!